techthevote/techthevote.github.io/index.md

     <div class="gallery-text">
       <h2>Quora</h2>
       Quora asked people to register to vote next to their home feed.
-Their Register to Vote button led people to [site].
+Their Register to Vote button led people to the <a href="http://nationalvoterregistrationday.org/register-to-vote/" target="_blank">National Voter Registration Day</a> site.
     </div>
   </div>